ultranaco/parallel-js/README.md

 # parallel-js

-Parallel is a library to spread concurrent task or promises with deggree concurrency
+Parallel is a library to spread asynchronous task or promises, with deggree concurrency